aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 1. Customer makes a request
 1. Gazelle calls one of the below functions to transform the request
-1. Gazelle encrypts the request
+1. Gazelle encrypts the request, if necessary
 1. Gazelle calls the underlying DynamoDB client method
-1. Gazelle decrypts the response
+1. Gazelle decrypts the response, if necessary
 1. Gazelle calls one of the below functions to transform the response
 1. Customer receives the response.